smoynes/elsie/docs/TUTORIAL.md

   priority and privilege levels.
 - **`REG`**: registers -- the contents of the general purpose registers.

-The remaining fields in the log record are system-level registers and information that we'll learn about later when we look at system traps and device I/O.
+(The remaining fields in the log record are system-level registers and that we'll learn about later when we look at system traps and device I/O.)

 Given the above, note the values for `PC`, `IR`, `PSR`, and 'R1':

 ```
  PC : 0x3001
  IR : 0x2207 (OP: LD)
-PSR : 0x0301 (N:false Z:false P: true PR:System PL:3)
+PSR : 0x0301 (N:false Z:false P:true PR:System PL:3)
 ...
  R1 : 0x0005
 ```